Updated: Sep 26, 2022

 If the accident was caused by equipment failure, you might file a lawsuit against the bus company's owner or operator, possibly the driver, or even the bus manufacturer.

 Private and charter buses are controlled and supervised by the California Public Utilities Commission (in other words, for-hire passenger carriers).
-If the laws and regulations were followed, and if negligence was a factor, a California Bus Accident Lawyer may assist in determining liability.
+If the laws and regulations were followed, and if negligence was a factor, a California California Personal Injury Attorney may assist in determining liability.

 What is the time limit for filing a wrongful death lawsuit?

 State law governs wrongful death lawsuits.
 As a result, each state has its own statute of limitations governing the amount of time a personal representative has to file.
-It is best to consult a Personal Injury Attorney in your state to determine how much time you have.
+It is best to consult a Bus Accident Injury Attorney in your state to determine how much time you have.